fabriguespe/xmtp-subscribe-inbox/README.md

 ```

 This metadata enriches the notification, making it more informative and visually appealing to the recipient.

-## Universal allow block

-Please refer to the XMTP documentation for comprehensive information regarding the implementation.

 ### Universal Allow/Block Prefs